 If your water comes from a private well contains elevated levels of the minerals or contaminants identified later in this report, you may need a water filtration system or water softener to provide you with improved water quality.
 Other than visible symptoms of water quality issues, a water test is the only way to know whether or not you have minerals or other contaminants at levels that need to be addressed.
 The public water supply in Amesbury is supplied by the Powwow river, supplemented by Tuxbury Pond, Lake Attitash and Meadowbrook.
 There are also two groundwater wells available during peak season.
 The water treatment process consists of a combination of mechanical and chemical processes to deliver safe drinking water.
 See the link for more detail on the Annual report Annual Water Quality Report.

-WATER SOFTENER FOR HARD WATER & THE STAINERS
+WATER SOFTENER FOR HARD WATER, IRON & MANGANESE

 The most commonly found water quality issues in private wells in Amesbury are Iron, Manganese, and the hard water minerals Calcium and Magnesium.
 While Radon and Arsenic are less likely to be found, they should be tested for.
 While naturally occurring, the effects of these contaminants on your home’s water can either cause potential health concerns or aesthetic and other problems.
 (Arsenic can also be the result of Apple Orchard spraying or preserved wood manufacturing).
 For more detailed information on these contaminants, see the paragraphs below.